An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Mock Galaxy Catalog

 We draw galaxy models from the \jwst\ mock catalog the JAdes extraGalactic Ultradeep Artificial Realizations or JAGUAR \citep{Williams:2018}.
 This mock catalog was built with the upcoming program the \jwst\ Advanced Deep Extragalactic Survey (JADES) in mind.
 We will briefly describe salient aspects of the model here, but for details see Williams et al.\ (2018).

 At $z > 4$ the JAGUAR number counts are based on the measured UV luminosity function \citep{Bouwens:2015,Oesch:2018} and an empirically motivated relationship between UV luminosity and stellar mass, meant to encapsulate the variety of star formation histories and dust contents that determine the UV mass-to-light ratio in practice.
 For $z<4$, the 3D-HST \citep{Brammer:2012} catalog is used to characterize the $M_{\rm UV}-M_*$ relation.
 A constant slope is assumed, and the normalization is allowed to vary with redshift.
-At $z>4$, the same slope is assumed, and galaxies at the bright end $M_{\rm UV} = -20$~mag set the normalization.
-The scatter in UV luminosity at fixed mass is measured at $z<3$ and fixed at higher redshift.
+At $z>4$, { it is no longer possible to independently constrain the slope and zeropoint of the relation due to limited dynamic range in galaxy luminosities and the challenges of removing emission line contamination to measure reliable stellar mass \citep[e.g.,][]{Labbe:2013,Stark:2013}.
+Therefore, a constant slope is assumed at higher redshift, while observed $z>4$ galaxies at the bright end $M_{\rm UV} = -20$~mag set the normalization \citep{Stark:2013}}.
+For similar reasons, the scatter in UV luminosity at fixed mass is measured at $z<3$ and fixed at higher redshift.

 Finally, a theoretical floor in the mass-to-light ratio is derived from the stellar population synthesis code BEAGLE \citep{Chevallard:2016} and no galaxies are allowed to exceed that UV luminosity threshold.
 The spectral slope of each galaxy in the UV is drawn from an empirical relation between the slope $\beta$ and $M_{\rm UV}$ \citep{Bouwens:2009,Bouwens:2014}, again with a theoretical limit on the bluest possible O-stars imposed.
 The relation is not evolved for $z>8$ galaxies.
 A constant scatter of $\sigma_{\beta} = 0.35$ is used across all redshifts \citep[e.g.,][]{Bouwens:2012,Mehta:2017}, with a limiting slope of $\beta = -2.6$.
 Finally, star-formation history parameters corresponding to these UV colors are assigned from a library of mock galaxy star-formation histories with imposed relationships between stellar mass, star-formation history, gas-phase metallicity, and dust attenuation.
 For our purpose, the detailed star-formation histories matter less than the range of $\beta$ at low mass, since it is the differences between $\beta$ and the AGN UV slope $\alpha$ defined in \S \ref{sec:AGNSED} that determine detectability.